Linlithgow Academy: History

+Building

-The present academy and allocated building was completed in 1968 and has been extended several times since.
+The present academy and allocated building were completed in 1968 and has been extended several times since.
 Most notably the building received a large extension to the physical education department to house the gymnasium, fitness suite, gym halls, changing rooms and swimming pool as well as having capacity for an additional three classrooms and a new staff base.
 During this extension project the Linlithgow Academy building was found to contain asbestos.

-The headmaster of the academy, Grant abbot, joined the school in August 2021, having previously been the headmaster of Bathgate academy.
-There are three active deputy headteachers at Linlithgow Academy; Alison Rutherford, Avril McLean and Alison Bulloch.